Last Updated on April 22, 2025 by Jessica Lauren Vine

 Utilities and Internet

 While some apartments include utilities in the monthly rent, others require you to pay additional fees for electricity, water, and gas.
 It’s important to factor in these costs when budgeting monthly payments for your apartment, as they can add up quickly.
+Additionally, transportation costs are a significant expense for RV living, including fuel, maintenance, and other travel-related costs.

 “Is it cheaper to live in an RV or an apartment?”

 Internet and cable are also additional expenses to consider, with most companies offering packages starting at around $100 per month for unlimited plans.
 Be sure to shop around for the best deals and packages to fit your needs and budget.
+Health insurance is another cost to consider, as it can vary significantly depending on your travel needs and whether you live in an RV or an apartment.

 Renter’s Insurance